Trauma Informed Yoga | LIVESTREAM

 Trauma Informed Yoga Content

-Module 1 - What is Trauma
+Pre-Recorded Content - What is Trauma +

-Understanding the mind-body connection, the nervous system, the HPA axis and Polyvagal Theory
+- Understanding the mind-body connection, the nervous system, the HPA axis and Polyvagal Theory

 - Emotional and psychological symptoms: the effects of trauma on voice, health, identity, emotions and relationships